templexxx/cpu/README.md

 # cpu
-internal/cpu(in Go standard lib) with AVX512 & Cache Size detection.
+internal/cpu(in Go standard lib) with these detections:

+>- AVX512
+>
+>- Cache Size
+>
+>- Invariant TSC
+>

+It also provides false sharing range, see `X86FalseSharingRange` for X86 platform.

 # Acknowledgement